xitges/studio/Studio/README.md

 Drag & drop any **WAV, AIFF, or MP3** file from Finder onto a channel row.
 The row highlights green on hover.
 On drop the sample loads immediately and the filename appears in the label.

+**Samples are stored per pattern.** Changing a sample in Pattern 1 does not affect Pattern 2.
+Switching patterns restores each pattern's own samples automatically.

 ### Renaming a Channel